xmduan/Robot-Surveillance-Matlab/README.md

 Robot-Surveillance-Matlab
 ======
-This is a free open source matlab toolbox for helping with calculating and optimizing some stochastic parameters on markov chain.
-It is basicly used in robot application when one or a group of robots randomly move on a graph to perform a surveillance task.
-Details of the algorithms and mathematic forms can be found in [professor Francesco Bullo's publications](http://motion.me.ucsb.edu/papers/index.html).
+This is a free open source matlab toolbox for calculating and optimizing a bunch of quantities and metrics that are related to Markov chains.
+It is motivated by the use of Markov chains in robotic applications where one or a group of robots randomly move on a graph to perform surveillance tasks.
+Details of the algorithms and mathematical formulas may be found in [professor Francesco Bullo's publications](http://motion.me.ucsb.edu/papers/index.html).
 # Installation
 * To install the toolbox into your matlab, please download [Robot Surveillance.mltbx](https://github.com/SJTUHan/Robot-Surveillance-Matlab/blob/master/Robot%20Surveillance.mltbx) into your workspace of matlab, then double click the file.
 Now all the function in the toolbox can be used.
 * The other way to use the toolbox is download and decompress the software package, then add all files into the workspace.